-2.4 Summary: Expected observability of higher modes
+2.4 Summary: expected observability of higher modes

-In summary, we expect that the first overtone between about 8 sec and 18 sec period will be the best target for observation and will have the greatest relevance to crustal structure and thickness.
+In summary, we expect that the first overtone between approximately an 8- and 18-s period will be the best target for observation and will have the greatest relevance to crustal structure and thickness.
 The exact period band will depend on local structure.
 These waves are well separated from other interfering waves.
 The amplitude of the first overtone is expected to be largest in regions with thick crust and following earthquakes that are deeper than the shallow crust.
-Central Asia is anideal location to search for these observations, as crust is thick and seismicity deeper than the shallow crust is relatively plentiful.
+Central Asia is an ideal location to search for these observations, as the crust is thick and seismicity deeper than the shallow crust is relatively plentiful.